LightSys/kardia/kardia-db/LiquibaseInstructions.md

 	```
 	perl make_dropdowns.pl [database]
 	```
+	**NOTE:** If tables need to be dropped, the resulting changeset will be placed in a seperate file to avoid the accidental loss of data, and to make double checking which tables are being dropped far more convenient.
 5. Navigate up a folder to ```kardia/kardia-db```
 6. enerate the differences between the schema in the current database and the wiki by running the following:
 	```